numbbo/coco/docs/coco-doc/source/index.rst

     Shell code for installation of \COCO\ (above), and Python code to benchmark
     \texttt{fmin} on the \texttt{bbob} suite (below).

-Now the file ``ppdata/ppdata.html`` can be used to browse the resulting data.
+After the Python script has been executed, the file ``ppdata/index.html`` can be used to browse the resulting data.

 .. raw:: latex